Q-1. What

 for a quick recharge.)

-The Volt will be a small compact car with substandard performance,
+The Volt is a small compact car,

 costing over $40,000.
 Whether the reduced operating costs can